cioos-siooc/cioos-siooc-guide/docs/guide/ressources.en.md

 **Case Example**

-A 100-meter transect, with a start and end decimal Latitude/Decimal Longitude.
+A 100-meter transect, with a start and end decimalLatitude/decimalLongitude.
 A quadrat every 5 meters with documented observations.

 All observations will therefore be located at a single central point, or along a single line.
 This is very imprecise when mapping habitats, for example.

-***Best practice*** would have been to use decimal Latitude/Decimal Longitude for each quadrat.
+***Best practice*** would have been to use decimalLatitude/decimalLongitude for each quadrat.
 This way, the data can be reused for mapping.